-DOE initiated consultation with the Ohio Historic Preservation Office (OHPO) on April 27, 2023, and initiated tribal consultation with the Delaware Nation of Oklahoma, the Delaware Tribe of Indians, the Eastern Shawnee Tribe of Oklahoma, the Miami Tribe of Oklahoma, and the Seneca-Cayuga Nation by formal letters on May 5, 2023 and May 10, 2023.
-OHPO concluded that the proposed project would have no effect on properties listed in or eligible for listing in the National Register of Historic Places, and that no future coordination would be required with OHPO unless the proposed project changes or if archaeological remains are discovered during the course of the proposed project.
+DOE initiated consultation with the Ohio SHPO on April 27, 2023, and initiated tribal consultation with the Delaware Nation of Oklahoma, the Delaware Tribe of Indians, the Eastern Shawnee Tribe of Oklahoma, the Miami Tribe of Oklahoma, and the Seneca-Cayuga Nation by formal letters on May 5, 2023 and May 10, 2023.
+Ohio SHPO concluded that the proposed project would have no effect on properties listed in or eligible for listing in the National Register of Historic Places, and that no future coordination would be required with Ohio SHPO unless the proposed project changes or if archaeological remains are discovered during the course of the proposed project.
 The Delaware Nation of Oklahoma also responded with a determination that the proposed project should have no adverse effect on known cultural resource sites of interest to the Delaware Nation, but that consultations with the Delaware Nation of Oklahoma should be reinitiated if the scope of the project changes or if human remains or Native American archaeological resources are inadvertently uncovered during the course of project activities.
-Responses from the OHPO and Tribal Nations, if received, are included in Appendix 2.
+The responses from the Ohio SHPO and Delaware Nation are included in Appendix 2.